KjulyCom/place/_posts/2013-11-12-dali-shanghai-hk-shenzhen-dali.md

 tags: Shanghai HK Shenzhen China
 ---

-Fortunately selected to attend the iOS 7 Teck Talks on Nov 13.
+Fortunately selected to attend the iOS 7 Tech Talks on Nov 13.
 After that, I plan to go to HK & Shenzhen.
 Well, stressful trip:

 > 11/12 p.m.: Dali to Shanghai
 > 11/14 a.m.: Shanghai to HK